kubernetes/enhancements/keps/sig-node/0753-sidecarcontainers.md

 ##### Suggestion

-Go for alternative 1, seems to lead to simpler code, pod phase seems to be correct and no behavioral changes are done regarding the current documentation that might need to have a special case when sidecars are running.
+Go for alternative 1, seems to lead to simpler code, pod phase seems to be correct and no behavioural changes are done regarding the current documentation that might need to have a special case when sidecars are running.

 #### No container type standard